happyhorseshoe/QA_Class_TestCaseTarget/TestPlanTarget.md

 >Description: Check other stores for item in shopping cart when not logged into an account. <br>

 Preconditions: Browser capable of supporting the site.
-Location services turned on device.
+Device has location services turned on.
 Have an item in your shopping cart that is unavailable at the current store you have selected. <br>

 Test Steps:
 1. Click on shopping cart icon